yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/PRD.md

 - Implement comprehensive user behavior tracking
 - Develop detailed performance metrics and KPIs

-These future enhancements provide a roadmap for expanding GrowgrEbuddy_PSA's features and capabilities as the project grows and evolves beyond its initial MVP stage.
+These future enhancements provide a roadmap for expanding GrowthBuddy P.S.A.'s features and capabilities as the project grows and evolves beyond its initial MVP stage.